Professional Darts Corporation: Grand Slam of Darts

 Introduced in 2007, the Grand Slam was the first tournament staged in the UK to feature players from the two different organisations, the PDC and BDO.
 Players who had reached the finals of each organisations major tournaments for the previous two years were invited to compete in the Grand Slam.
 It is held over 9 days during November and shown live on Sky Sports.
-The first four tournaments were shown live on ITV4, the 2007 Grand Slam of Darts was ITV's first networked darts tournament since pulling the plug on darts coverage in 1988.
+The first four tournaments were shown live on ITV4, and the 2007 Grand Slam of Darts was ITV's first networked darts tournament since ending its darts coverage in 1988.